YGDragon/web-springdata-app/README.md

 Application for menage of tasks list using Spring Boot and Spring Data JPA.\
-It is necessary to implement the following tasks:\
+The application implements the following tasks:
 1. Adding a task.
 2. Viewing all tasks.
 3. Viewing tasks by status.